WegenenVerkeer/RxHttpClient/README.md

                     .addQueryParam("q", "test")
                     .build();

-`ClientRequest`s are immutable.
+`ClientRequest`s are immutable so can be freely shared across threads or (Akka) Actors.

 ## Executing Requests

-`RxHttpClient` has several methods for executing `ClientRequest`s:
+`RxHttpClient` has several methods for executing `ClientRequests`:

  + `executeToCompletion(ClientRequest, Function<ServerResponse, F>)` returns an `Observable<F>`.
-The second parameter is a function that transforms the
+The second parameter is a function that decodes the
- `ServerResponse` into a decoded value of type `F`.
-The returned `Observable` emits exactly one F before completing.
+ `ServerResponse` to a value of type `F`.
+The returned `Observable` emits exactly one `F` before completing.
 In case of an error, it
     emits either an `HttpClientError` or `HttpServerError`.
- + `execute(ClientRequest,  Function<ServerResponse, F>)` returns a `CompletableFuture<F> with the response after being decoded by the function in the argument
+ + `execute(ClientRequest,  Function<ServerResponse, F>)` returns a `CompletableFuture<F>` with the response after being decoded by the function in the argument
  + `executeOservably(ClientRequest, Function<byte[], F>)` returns an `Observable<F>` which returns an `F` for each HTTP response part or chunk received.
-This is especially useful for processing HTTP responses using chunked transfer encoding.
-Each chunk will be transformed to a value of `F` and directly emitted by the
+This is especially useful for processing HTTP responses that use chunked transfer encoding.
+Each chunk will be transformed to a value of `F` and directly emitted by the Observable.
-  Observable.

 All Observables returned by these methods are "Cold" Observables.
-This means that the `ClientReqeust` is executed only when some Observer subscribes to the Observable.
-In fact, whenever an Observer subscribes to the Observable, the request is executed and that observer will receive the server response.
+This means that the `ClientRequest` is executed only when some Observer subscribes to the Observable.
+In fact, whenever an Observer subscribes to the Observable, the request is executed.

 ## Recommended usage